Day 26: Object Oriented Programming is Complete!

 };

-• “Just like people inherit genes from their parents, an object inherits its prototype directly from the constructor function that created it."
+- “Just like people inherit genes from their parents, an object inherits its

-• The isPrototypeOf method will show the relationship of the object and the constructor that created it
+isPrototypeOfmethod will show the relationship of the object and the constructor that created it - “All objects in JavaScript (with a few exceptions) have a

-• The principle of Don’t Repeat Yourself (DRY) is used in programming because repetitive programs become harder to modify when changes are needed.
+prototype.
+Also, an object’sprototypeitself is an object" - The principle of Don’t Repeat Yourself (DRY) is used in programming because repetitive programs become harder to modify when changes are needed.
 This leads to more work, which can also lead to more errors.
 We can use inheritance to help reduce repetition in programs.

-• “When an object inherits its prototype from another object, it also inherits the supertype's constructor property."
+prototypefrom another object, it also inherits the supertype's constructor property." - “A constructor function that inherits its

 let flyMixin = function(obj) {